 The shock and impact of disaster itself.
 The third of the 4 phases of disaster (at least from my own POV).

-By attempting to understand (ahead of time) the many affects of disaster’s immediate impact will help in your own preparedness for it.
+By attempting to understand (ahead of time) the many affects of disaster’s immediate impact, will help in your own preparedness for it.

 If you’re camping or traveling and drink contaminated water, the impact of getting ‘Montezuma’s Revenge’ will be pretty debilitating.
 So perhaps a good idea would be to take along a drinking water filter.

 The impact of an evacuation order will mean clogged main roads.
 So you might plan ahead alternative routes of back-roads to get out of Dodge… or get out before the masses.